Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 # Analyzing a 2-Qubit System

-Alice is now storing two qubits, $q\_1$ and $q\_2$, on Eve's computer.
+Suppose Alice is storing two qubits, $q\_1$ and $q\_2$, on Eve's computer.
-This is a big step up from one qubit, because now Alice can mix things up between measurements.
+This is a big step up from one qubit, because Alice can mix things up between measurements.
 Eve may never see a snapshot of the whole state.

 There's a lot that could be said about the 2-qubit case, but let's focus on one particular type of thing Alice can do: obscuring a value with a unitary operation.